 Elk may be taken from any county outside the 16 county Elk Restoration Zone by hunters who possess an annual Kentucky hunting license and an out-of-zone elk permit.
 Hunters must follow deer season and equipment regulations, but are not required to possess a deer permit.
-One cow was harvested in Pulaski County in 2019.
+No elk were harvested out of zone in 2020.